arne48/tinkerboard_io/README.md

 ### SPI
 - __SPI0 and SPI2 usable__
-In image provided by Asus just enables SPI2 which then can be used by using _spidev_ via _ioctl_.
+The image provided by Asus just enables SPI2 which then can be used by _spidev_ via _ioctl_.
 This library allows it to utilize both SPI controllers.

 - __Up tp 66.7MHz clockspeed__
-The clock-source of the clock-reset-unit are set in a way that they don't depend on the general PLL clock but the codec PLL which should be always stable.
+The clock-sources of the clock-reset-unit for the SPI controllers are set in a way that they don't depend on the general PLL clock but are using the codec PLL which should be always stable.
 Further the divider setting allows a maximum clockspeed for the SPI controllers of up to 66.7MHz.

 - __Slave Select can be set to any free gpio or none__ One functionality which I already missed in wiringPi was to disable the hardware slave select so it can be set by software to a wide variety of pins without sacrificing the still active hardware pin to be disconnected.
 To allow the most possible flexibility the slave selects were decided to be set by software internally alltogether.
-Implementing it like this it is now possible to use any pin as a slave select which is then automatically operated by the library.
-Or it is also possible to set no slave select at all and handle it by yourself with basically as much slaves as you want.
+By implementing it like this it is possible to use any pin as a slave select which is then automatically operated by the library.
+Or it is also possible to set no slave select at all and handle it by yourself with as much slaves as needed.

 - __SPI modes 0, 1, 2, 3 are supported__
-The SPI controllers themself support all 4 possible SPI modes and so does the library.
+The SPI controllers themself support all 4 available SPI modes and so does the library.

 - __MSB first and LSB first mode can be set__
 Via the configuration provided by the library it is possible to set the byte-order if needed.

 ### Examples
 The examples are located in the _examples_ directory.
-They provide some reference to the usage of the library.
+They provide a reference to the usage of the library.

 - __GPIO Input__
 In this example all pins are set as inputs with pullups.
-Once a pin gets toggled bridging the to GND or releasing it from GND output will be prompted to the command-line.
+Once a pin gets toggled by bridging them to GND or releasing them from GND a message will be prompted to the command-line.
 (End with Ctrl-C)

 - __GPIO Output__
 In this examples all pins are set to ouput mode and are toggled in an infinite loop.
 (End with Ctrl-C)